 - Dentists and Dental Workers

 Dental workers experience a risk of exposure due to their occupation that warrants BBP training.
+They are included in the category of Healthcare Workers.
 Many people only think of doctors and nurses in regards to BBP exposure, but dentists do have a reasonable risk and must complete training annually.

 - Medical Researchers